-CHAPTER 4 Windows Desktop Tools-NexPath Dialer
+CHAPTER 4 Windows Desktop Tools-NexDialTM

-NexPath provides a network-based dialer application called NexDialTM for use on Win95/98/ME and WinNT4/2000 systems with the Release 6 software.
-NexDial is similar to Microsoft's dialer, but includes the many features of the NexPath system, such as hold, transfer, consultation transfer, conferencing, and additionally voice mail access.
+NexPath provides a network-based dialer application called NexDialTM for use on Win95/98/ME/XP and Win2000 systems with the Release 7 software.
+NexDialTM is similar to Microsoft's dialer, but includes the many features of the NexPath system, such as hold, transfer, consultation transfer, conferencing, and additionally voice mail access.
 There is also a Voice Mail indicator and a Do Not Disturb indicator.
 You can maintain your own phone book, and view and filter the call log.

 The NexDial program interfaces to the NexPath system using the Nexpath API, a LAN-based Simple Computer Telephony Protocol (SCTP) that is more powerful and far easier to use than Microsoft TAPI.
 NexDial was the first commercial implementation of SCTP.
-SCTP is an emerging new standard for client-server computer telephony.
+SCTP is a NexPath standard for client-server computer telephony.

-The NexDial program will run on any Win95/98/ME or WinNT 4.0/2000 system with TCP/IP installed.
+The NexDial program will run on any Win95/98/ME/XP or WinNT 2000 system with TCP/IP installed.
 You must have TCP/IP installed and configured, and an IP address and/or a system name assigned to the NTS Server, in order for NexDial to be able to contact the NTS Server.
 See the chapter Network Installation starting on page 21 of the System Administration Guide for details on connecting the NexPath Telephony Server to a network.